Compare Car Insurance Quotes in Real-Time and Save.

 Quick Answers

-• Opening a Very Pay account requires a hard credit check, which can cause a minor, temporary dip in your credit score.
+• Applying for a Very Pay account involves a hard credit check, which can cause a temporary, minor dip in your credit score.

 More: